-I. Occupies dry places as believed by the Jews.
-A modern interpretation would be that demons occupy places in which God isn’t present.
+I. The Jews believed that demons occupied dry places.
+A modern interpretation would be demons occupying places where God isn’t present.

 II.
-A strong desire to bring harm upon God’s creation, including us.
-They cannot rest until there’s an opportunity to carry out their evil plots.
+They are driven by a strong desire to harm God’s creation, including us.
+They can’t rest until there’s an opportunity to carry out their evil plots.

 III.
-According to Jesus’ parable they tend to visit their former victims again.
+The parable of the empty house, shows they tend to revisit their former hosts.
 Many experienced Christians have testified to such incidents.

 II.
-This indwelling of the Holy Spirit is not parallel to deliverance.
+This indwelling of the Holy Spirit is not parallel to deliverance from demon possession.
 The person must be regenerated.